Spacial/awesome-csirt/README.md

 - [Linux Privilege Escalation via LXD & Hijacked UNIX Socket Credentials](https://shenaniganslabs.io/2019/05/21/LXD-LPE.html): LXD is a management API for dealing with LXC containers on Linux systems.
 It will perform tasks for any members of the local lxd group.
 It does not make an effort to match the permissions of the calling user to the function it is asked to perform.
 - [Linuxprivchecker.py](https://github.com/sleventyeleven/linuxprivchecker): A Linux Privilege Escalation Check Script.
 - [Linux Kernel exploitation Tutorial.](https://github.com/Lazenca/Kernel-exploit-tech)
-- [The 101 of ELF files on Linux](https://linux-audit.com/elf-binaries-on-linux-understanding-and-analysis/): Understanding and Analysis - Linux Audit
 - [ebpf_exporter](https://github.com/cloudflare/ebpf_exporter): Prometheus exporter for custom eBPF metrics
 - [Zydra](https://github.com/hamedA2/Zydra): is a file password recovery tool and Linux shadow file cracker.
 It uses the dictionary search or Brute force method for cracking passwords.
 - [A gentle introduction to Linux Kernel fuzzing](https://blog.cloudflare.com/a-gentle-introduction-to-linux-kernel-fuzzing/) - [code](https://github.com/cloudflare/cloudflare-blog/tree/master/2019-07-kernel-fuzzing)